[ + links to: Glossary - Timeline - Maps - Survey of Ooranye - Plan of Olhoav -

 Well, he had best conform, if he wished to retain their goodwill.
 For now it had become more than a mere matter for his curiosity.
 Having rested, having recovered his memory, he woke to the practicalities.
 He was a grounded wanderer who had lost his skimmer and needed material help.

-Besides, he sniffed a further, more enticing chance, that he might show these people how it just might be possible, even in this remote, mystery-ridden place, to confront instead of evade; to go not round but through.
+Besides, he sniffed a further, more enticing chance, that he might show these people how it just might be possible, even in this remote, mystery-ridden place, to go not round but through.

 While he chewed on that notion, the moment came, when their faces all turned to him.
 Again the time had come for him to contribute.